Penetration-free Solid-Fluid Interaction on Shells and Rods: Numerical Algorithm

 where $\gamma$ is the surface tension coefficient. $\delta(\phi)$ is a delta function defined within the narrowband to the surface as $ \delta(\phi)=\frac{1}{2\varepsilon}(1+\cos(\frac{\phi \pi}{\varepsilon})). $ $\mathbf{n}_f = \nabla \phi / \vert \nabla \phi\vert$ is the unit surface normal obtained from the level-set, and $\kappa = \nabla \cdot \mathbf{n}_f$ is the mean curvature.

-Next, we employ a projection step to obtain a divergence-free velocity field $\bm u^{\ast}$ from $\bm u^{+}$ within the fluid domain.
+Next, we employ a projection step to obtain a divergence-free velocity field $\bm u^{\ddagger}$ from $\bm u^{\dagger}$ within the fluid domain.

-Last, this divergence-free velocity field $\bm u^{\ast}$ is applied to predict the velocity and level set fields based on their values in the previous step as
+Last, this divergence-free velocity field $\bm u^{\ddagger}$ is applied to predict the velocity and level set fields based on their values in the previous step as

 In our implementation, we employed a standard semi-Lagrangian scheme for advection.
+We use linear interpolation and second order Runge Kutta as the tracing algorithm.
+Particle level-set is employed to track level-set accurately.
 The predicted level-set field $\phi^{\star}$ will be used as the predicted value for volume correction in Section~\ref{sec:fluid_opt} and the predicted velocity field $\bm u^{\star}$ will be used to obtain the final divergence-free velocity field at time $n+1$, as described in Section~\ref{fluid:vc}.